Annual pace of inflation slows in September

-OTTAWA — The annual pace of inflation slowed more than expected in September as increases in the price of gasoline eased compared with August.
+OTTAWA — The annual pace of inflation slowed more than expected in September as increases in the price of gasoline continued to ease.

 Statistics Canada said Friday the consumer price index in September was up 2.2 per cent from a year ago compared with a year-over-year increase of 2.8 per cent in August.